kennychowdhary/tesuract/doc/source/index.rst

 ::

-   python -m pytest -v -s pypce/tests
+   python -m pytest -v -s tesuract/tests

 to check that the library works.
 That's it!
-Now you are ready to use **pypce**.
+Now you are ready to use **tesuract**.

 Quickstart
 ----------------